defagos/CoconutKit/README.markdown

 CoconutKit provides a set of tools to **tackle the problem of fat view controller** classes by:

 * Helping your **eliminate boilerplate code** and decluttering view controller implementations
-* Making it easier to **decompose your application in smaller view controllers** with well-defined responsibilities
+* Making it easier to **decompose your application into smaller view controllers** with well-defined responsibilities
 * Letting you **assemble and reorganize view controllers** effortlessly

 Unlike approaches which apply patterns like [MVVM](http://www.objc.io/issue-13/mvvm.html), CoconutKit does not require any major changes to your code or to the way you work or think.
 You only need the good ol' language and patterns you are comfortable with.